Xide County: History

-From the Han Dynasty to the Wei, Jin, Southern and Northern Dynasties, the northern part of Xide belonged to Taideng County, the southern part belonged to Sushi County, and the area around Beishan Township belonged to Qiongdu County.
+From the Han dynasty to the Wei, Jin, Southern and Northern Dynasties, the northern part of Xide belonged to Taitung County, the southern part belonged to Sushi County, and the area around Beishan Township belonged to Qiong Du County.
 At the beginning of the Tang Dynasty, the Xide area belonged to Yueqi County, and later changed to Jingzhou.
 At the end of the Tang Dynasty, it belonged to Nanzhao, and Nanzhao changed Zhangzhou to Jianchang House.
-Dali set up two forest departments between Taideng and Qiongdu, and the county belonged to it.
-In the Yuan Dynasty, the Xide area belonged to Luoluos Xuanwei Division, Jianchang Road, and Qiongdu Prefecture, while the Yi area belonged to the Tusi surnamed Ling.
-In the Ming Dynasty, the northern part of Xide belonged to Ningfanwei, and the southern part belonged to Jianchangwei.
+Dali set up two forest departments between Taiping and Qiang Du, and the county belonged to it.
+In the Yuan Dynasty, the Xide area belonged to Luo Luos Xuanwei Division, Jianchang Road, and Qiang Du Prefecture, while the Yi area belonged to the Tusi surnamed Ling.
+In the Ming Dynasty, the northern part of Xide belonged to Ningfan Wei, and the southern part belonged to Jianchang Wei.
 In 1730, Mianshan branch was established in Mianshan, Mianning County.
-In the early years of the Republic of China, Xide belonged to three counties of Xichang, Mianning and Yueqi.
+In the early years of the Republic of China, Xide belonged to three counties of Xichang, Mianning, and Yueqi.
 In 1938, Zhaojue County, Mianning County and Yueqi County were analyzed and set up in Ningdong.
 In 1939, it was transferred to the newly established Xikang Province.
 In 1941, the Beishan Model Political Guidance Area was established.
 In 1950, Jingyuan District, the fourth district of Mianning County, was established.

 In 1951, the southwest of the former Ningdong Administrative Bureau and the Beishan Model Political Guidance District merged to establish the Hongmao Magu Yi Autonomous Region in Xichang County.
-In 1952, Xichang County belonged to Hongmao Magu Yi Autonomous Region and Mianning County belonged to the fourth district merged to establish Xide County, which belongs to Liangshan Yi Autonomous Region.In 1955, Liangshan Yi Autonomous Region was changed to Liangshan Yi Autonomous Prefecture and was placed under Sichuan Province.
+In 1952, Xichang County belonged to Hongmao Magu Yi Autonomous Region and Mianning County belonged to the fourth district merged to establish Xide County, which belongs to Liangshan Yi Autonomous Region.
+In 1955, Liangshan Yi Autonomous Region was changed to Liangshan Yi Autonomous Prefecture and was placed under Sichuan Province.
 In November 2020, Sichuan Province approved Xide County to withdraw from poverty-stricken counties.
+Xide in north central Liangshan was once classified as a national-level poverty-stricken county.
+In November 2020, Sichuan's provincial government announced that the seven remaining impoverished counties in the prefecture, including Xide County, had removed their "hats of poverty" after five painstaking years of targeted poverty alleviation work.